matanou/Mandelbrot-LogisticMap-EE/README.md

 # Mandelbrot-LogisticMap-EE

 Code and visualisations for my IB Mathematics AA HL Extended Essay.

 **Research Question:** *How do the period-n bulbs of the Mandelbrot set correspond to stability regions in the bifurcation diagram of the logistic map?*

+> **Note on equations:** GitHub READMEs don’t render LaTeX natively.
+> All formulas below are embedded as SVG images so they display correctly.

 ---